Scottish Shipwrecks

 Madame Alice

-The steel cargo steamship Bay Fisher was launched by the Dublin Dockyard Company in October 1904 for her new owners James Fisher & Son of Barrow in Furness.
-Her dimensions were 168.7′ x 25.8′ x 10.4’ with tonnage of 478gross/195net.
-The vessel was powered by a 2 cylinder compound steam engine supplied by Renfrew Brothers of Irvine.
-Fisher’s sold the vessel to a London based company in 1917 and it was re-named Madame Alice.
-The vessels official number was 114228.
+The steel cargo steamship Bay Fisher was launched by the Dublin Dockyard Company in October 1904 for James Fisher & Son of Barrow in Furness.
+She measured 168.7′ x 25.8′ x 10.4′ and her tonnage was 478 gross tons, 195 net tons.
+She was powered by a 2 cylinder compound steam engine supplied by Renfrew Brothers of Irvine delivering 72 registered horse power.
+Fisher sold the vessel to T G Beatley and Son, London in 1917 who re-named her Madame Alice.
+The vessel’s official number was 114228.

-As with many vessels lost during the wars, there are few details of the sinking of the Madame Alice in the records available.
-She was lost on the 16th February, 1918 on a voyage from Fleetwood to Stornaway with a cargo of empty barrels and seventeen crew aboard.
-She was sunk in a collision near Oban with the steam yacht Iolaire, which was on Admiralty duty at the time.
+As with many vessels lost during the wars, there are few details relating to the incident resulting in the loss of the Madame Alice in the historical record.
+She was lost on the 16th February, 1918 on a voyage from Fleetwood to Stornoway with a cargo of empty barrels and seventeen crew aboard.
+She sank after a collision near Oban with the steam yacht Iolaire, which was on Admiralty duty at the time.
 The crew of the Madame Alice made it safely to the shore.
-The Iolaire, whilst badly damaged, survived the collision but was tragically lost less than a year later, when she ran aground on the Beasts of Holm near Stornaway with the loss of over two hundred lives.
+The Iolaire, whilst badly damaged, survived the collision but was tragically lost less than a year later, when she ran aground on the Beasts of Holm near Stornoway with the loss of over two hundred lives.

 Lloyds of London